 Dulux Diamond Satinwood Review

-This is a fully water-based satinwood paint, available online, or any Dulux Decorating Centre in Brilliant White, or just about any tinted colours.
-Tin sizes are 1L, 2.5L and 5L.
+This is a fully water-based satinwood paint, available online by clicking here, or at any Dulux Decorating Centre in Brilliant White, as well as almost any tinted colour.
+Tin sizes are 1L, 2.5L, and 5L.

 Using Dulux Diamond Satinwood